D.O.B. 01 Apr 1987

 It was his first full ranking title since 2009 and he has now won more ranking titles than all other Asian players put together.

-He tasted victory in two other events.
-Ding partnered Liang Wenbo to the top prize in the new PTT-EGAT World Cup in Thailand, beating Northern Ireland in the final.
-And he won the Championship League to ensure his place in the 2012 Premier League.
+Ding partnered Liang Wenbo to the top prize in the 2011 PTT-EGAT World Cup in Thailand, beating Northern Ireland in the final.

 In 2011 he won snooker's most prestigious invitation event, the Masters, for the first time.
 He faced Marco Fu in the first ever all-Asian final in a major snooker tournament.
 Ding performed brilliantly, making a century and seven more breaks over 60 in a 10-4 victory.